jdstone/flight-check-in-flask/README.md

 # Automatic Flight Check-in

-:warning: This software no longer functions for its intended use and is available for a proof of concept only.
+:warning: ~~This software no longer functions for its intended use and is available for a proof of concept only.~~

+Although this app no longers functions for its intended use, you can still see how it works by using the accompanying [test suite](https://github.com/jdstone/flight-check-in-test-suite).
+See readme instructions there on how to set this up.

 ## TL;DR